-Note: To be current with eBird, install the 2018 Taxonomy Update for AviSys.
+Note: To be current with eBird, install the current Taxonomy Update for AviSys.

 eBird to AviSys checklist import will convert one or more eBird checklists into an AviSys stream file with which you can import the data into AviSys (Version 6).